yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 attributes sent by the NDC ({{sec-profile-ndc-to-ido}}).
 The IdO MUST add the necessary STAR extensions to the Order.
-In addition, to allow the NDC to download the certificate using unauthenticated GET, the IdO MUST add the recurrent-certificate-get attribute and set it to true.
+In addition, to allow the NDC to download the certificate using unauthenticated GET, the IdO MUST add the allow-certificate-get attribute and set it to true.
+This implies that an "auto-renewal" object must be included in the Order.

 ### Capability Discovery